Updated 2/23/26

 Risks and Considerations

 Even strong companies have their vulnerabilities, and RBC is no exception.
 One key factor is the interest rate environment.
-If rates flatten or drop significantly, the bank’s net interest margins could get squeezed, putting pressure on future earnings.
+If rates decline more aggressively than expected, net interest margins could compress, putting pressure on earnings growth even if credit quality holds up.
+The bank has managed this dynamic before, but it’s a real sensitivity that income investors should keep in mind when evaluating the sustainability of current earnings levels.

 Final Thoughts